As at: 05/05/2023

-Having refused to step down, in 2009, after two terms in office as prescribed under the country’s constitution, Tandja was ousted in a military coup in 2010.
+Having refused to step down in 2009 after the maximum of two terms in office as prescribed under the country’s constitution, Tandja was ousted in a military coup in 2010.
 A new constitution affording more civil rights was devised, which was approved by the people of the Niger in a referendum.
 In early 2011, elections were held at the municipal, regional and national levels.
 Mahamadou Issoufou, a long-time opposition leader, won the presidential elections in 2011; in 2016 he was re-elected for a further term in office.

 In February 2021, the country saw the first ever transition from one democratically elected leader to another.
 The winner of the presidential elections, in which Issoufou was not allowed to participate after two terms in office, was former interior minister Mohamed Bazoum of the governing Party for Democracy and Socialism (Parti nigérien pour la démocratie et le socialisme, PNDS).

 The Niger government has set itself ambitious development goals.
 They include reducing poverty and food insecurity, strengthening and consolidating democracy, improving the country’s governance, promoting girls' education, boosting economic development and stabilising the security situation.